mrme77/streaming-03-rabbitmq/README.md

 Each of the version 2 programs include an error as well.

-1. Find the error and fix it.
+1. Find the error and fix it. <i> The error was in the way localhost was spelt.</i>
 1. Compare the structure of the version 2 files.
-1. Modify the docstrings on all your files.
+1. Modify the docstrings on all your files. <i>Done</i>
-1. Include your name and the date.
+1. Include your name and the date. <i>Done</i>
 1. Imports always go at the top, just after the file docstring.
-1. Imports should be one per line - why?
+1. Imports should be one per line - why? <i> In my opinion, using separate lines is not necessarily better or worse than importing them on a single line; it's more a matter of coding style and readability.</i>
 1. Then, define your functions.
 1. Functions are reuable logic blocks.
 1. Everything the function needs comes in through the arguments.
-1. A function may - or may not - return a value.
+1. A function may - or may not - return a value. <i>True</i>
-1. When we open a connection, we should close the connection.
+1. When we open a connection, we should close the connection. <i>True</i>
-1. Which of the 4 files will always close() the connection?
+1. Which of the 4 files will always close() the connection?<i> The emit message files.</i>
 1. Search GitHub for if __name__ == "__main__":
-1. How many hits did you get?
+1. How many hits did you get? <i> About 528,000 results (0.48 seconds)</i>
 1. Learn and understand this common Python idiom.

 ## Reference